tjmahr/dissertation/docs/23-mispronunciations-notebook.md

 overall because the word only matches the rime of the word.
 They get a late start and have to work with a poor-fitting form of the word.
-The finding that children are better at processing mispronunciations at age 5 suggests that children can recover build up more activation to these candidate rime words.
+The finding that children are better at processing mispronunciations at age 5 suggests that children are able to build up more activation to these candidate rime words.

 One complication to the lexical processing interpretation is that this is a two-image task.
 Children have had to time to view each image before the noun onset.
 In viewing the images, children can build up an expectations for the words they will hear named.
 This expectation can build up the resting activation of the word "girl" before it is labeled as "dirl".
 Thus, the lexical processing interpretation is not quite as simple as the child building up information from the rest of the word and matching "dirl" to the photo of the girl.
 Not sure where I am going here...
 It's not just the word forms alone but the child's expectations I guess and those expectations might change or become more efficient with age.
 This is not as big of a concern for the four-image task because the child hears well-formed words.

+Child-level measures were not predictive of looking behaviors at age 4 or age 5.
+Perhaps this is too easy.

 - There is no effect of expressive vocabulary here, especially at older ages.
 - So they are sensitive but they become more accommodating of the